ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

    * Users must specify the set of tests to run using the ``--tests`` or ``-t`` option.
 Users may pass (in order of priority):

       #.
 The name of a single test or list of tests to the test script.
       #.
 A test suite name (e.g., "fundamental", "comprehensive", "coverage", or "all").
       #.
+The name of a subdirectory under ``ufs-srweather-app/tests/WE2E/test_configs/``
+      #.
 The name of a text file (full or relative path), such as ``my_tests.txt``, which contains a list of the WE2E tests to run (one per line).

 Users may run ``./run_WE2E_tests.py -h`` for additional (optional) usage instructions.